Alifudinniko/Alifudinniko/README.md

 - 👋 Hi, I’m @Alifudinniko
-- 👀 I’m interested in developer
+- 👀 I’m interested in web developer
 - 🌱 I’m currently learning backend
 - 💞️ I’m looking to collaborate on project
 - 📫 How to reach me contack me on m.rozaki099@gmail.com or